Skip to main content

 Find the profit or loss amount

 Subtract cost price from selling price.
-A positive result is profit; a negative result is loss.
+A positive result is profit.
+A negative result is loss.

 02

-Calculate markup from cost
+Calculate markup from cost price

 03